-H, an individual, who always submitted accounts on the last day of February, has now requested permission to submit them on 31 December, with effect from the 2013 year of assessment.
+H, an individual, who always submitted accounts on the last day of February, has now requested permission from the Commissioner under section 66(13A) to submit them on 31 December, with effect from the 2015 year of assessment.
 H also requested permission to pay provisional tax in line with the accounting date.

-For the 2012 year of assessment H would have submitted accounts for the period 1 March 2011 to 29 February 2012.
-For the 2013 year of assessment H will submit accounts for the period 1 March 2012 to 31 December 2012 which is a short period of 10 months.
+For the 2014 year of assessment H would have submitted accounts for the period 1 March 2013 to 28 February 2014.
+For the 2015 year of assessment H will submit accounts for the period 1 March 2014 to 31 December 2014 which is a short period of 10 months.

-Payments for provisional tax for the 2013 and subsequent years of assessment will be payable as follows (see second paragraph of 4.4 below):
+Payments for provisional tax for the 2015 and subsequent years of assessment will be payable as follows (see second paragraph of 4.4 below):